MIT recurring payments

 Then, create a payment form with this token.

-If a user checks the box Enable recurring payments (i.e. agrees to enable recurring debiting from their card), you will receive a token.
+If the user ticks the I agree to recurring payments checkbox (i.e. agrees to enable recurring debiting from their card), you will receive a token.

 Webhook request body example